mindfulness-at-the-computer/mindfulness-at-the-computer/docs/design/user-perspective.md

 Showing messages/pop-ups for the user

-The user can easily switch between single phrases that are shown to the user (if the user can easily switch between them it's less important to have a list of several)
+The user can easily switch between single phrases that are shown to him (if the user can easily switch between them it's less important to have a list of several)

 ### RREM - Remembering to take a break